renspoesse/qualtrics_lti_bridge/README.md

 So, to get started:

-* Download a copy of all files in the `tool` folder.
-The tool is written in PHP and therefore should be hosted on a server that supports PHP execution. `index.php` is the default entry point for the tool and most PHP servers are configured to automatically serve this file as the tool endpoint is requested (i.e., youruniversity.com/qualtrics-lti-bridge/tool should point to youruniversity.com/qualtrics-lti-bridge/tool/index.php).
+* Download a copy of all files in the `/tool` folder.
+The tool is written in PHP and therefore should be hosted on a server that supports PHP execution. `/tool/public/index.php` is the default entry point for the tool and most PHP servers are configured to automatically serve this file as the tool endpoint is requested (i.e., youruniversity.com/qualtrics-lti-bridge/tool should point to youruniversity.com/qualtrics-lti-bridge/tool/public/index.php).
-* TODO: AUTHENTICATION DOCUMENTEN
-* TODO: DEFAULT URL SETTING VOOR QUALTRICS: youruniversity.qualtrics.com bijv.
-Deze kan dan worden overriden via custom parameters in Coursera.
 * Once the tool has been set up correctly, a target questionnaire should be made in Qualtrics.
 In the case of A/B testing, a single survey should be created that contains several paths (A and B).
-Please note down the Id of the created survey,
+Please note down the url and Id of the created survey.
+* KORTE OMSCHRIJVING VAN PROCES IN TOOL
+* KORTE OMSCHRIJVING VAN PROCES IN COURSERA

 ## Tool dependencies

 TODO: PHP etc DEPENDENCIES

+## Setting up Qualtrics

+## Setting up the tool

+* TODO: AUTHENTICATION DOCUMENTEN
+* TODO: DEFAULT URL SETTING VOOR QUALTRICS: youruniversity.qualtrics.com bijv.
+Deze kan dan worden overriden via custom parameters in Coursera.

+## Setting up Coursera

 ## Supported LTI operations